After tooth loss, your smile will not be the same without treatment. Missing teeth can cause pain, embarrassment, and jawbone recession.

 What Are Dental Implants?

-Dental Implant Treatment
+Dental Implant Treatment Timeline

-If you have already suffered significant bone loss, he will likely recommend a bone graft.
+If you have already suffered significant bone loss, Dr. Casler will likely recommend a bone graft.
 This procedure will help rebuild the bone tissue to adequately support dental implants.
 It generally takes a few months for a bone graft to become integrated, so this procedure will add to your treatment timeline.

 When Is the Restoration Placed?